vbookshelf/Mammogram-Mass-Analyzer/README.md

 - It’s not a one click setup.
 The user needs to have a basic knowledge of how to use the command line to set up a virtual environment, download requirements and launch a python app.
 - The inference time is about 10 seconds per image, because inference is being done on the CPU.
 - When diagnosing breast cancer radiologists look for masses, calcifications and architectural distortions.
 However, this app can only detect masses.
-The model was not trained to detect calcifications and architectural distortions because there was not enough data for these classes.
 - The amount of positive samples in the training data was limited.
 The accuracy and recall could be improved with more training data.